-The Framework for Our Future was developed by the Northwest Michigan Council of Governments (NWMCOG) with input and partnerships from a variety of community stakeholders and members of the public.
+The Framework for Our Future was developed by Networks Northwest with input and partnerships from a variety of community stakeholders and members of the public.
 An intensive community outreach process featured a wide variety of opportunities for participation from the public: events, surveys, focus groups, online forums, and public discussions were held region-wide throughout the process.
 Outreach activities and engagement opportunities included a series of community dialogues, interviews, and other events designed to obtain input from individuals with disabilities, minorities, youth, those in poverty, and others that have historically been underrepresented in planning processes.
 Public input was used to identify priority community issues and concerns, and to help develop goals, strategies, and actions.